NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 ======================================

 #.
-In the Nav Tree, expand Assets in the Collection you just created.
+In the Nav Tree, click on the Collection you just created to open the Collection Dashboard.
 #.
+Select the "Assets" tab on the right of the Collection Dashboard.
+#.
 Select an Asset to see its associated STIGs.
 #.
-Select a STIG listed under the Asset.
+Double-click on a STIG listed under the Asset, or click the "shield" icon that appears when hovering over that row.

    * You will now be presented with the Evaluation tab for that STIG on that Asset, which contains several panels.
 The first Rule in the STIG will be selected for you.